 The HTTP/2 transport allows Jetty’s HTTP client to perform requests using HTTP/2 to HTTP/2 enabled web sites, see also Jetty’s HTTP/2 support.

-Out of the box features that you get with the Jetty HTTP client are:
+Out of the box features that you get with the Jetty HTTP client include:

 The main class is named